SteffeyDev/react-native-popover-view/README.md

 ## <a name="contributing">Contributing

-Pull requests are welcome, and if you find that you are having to bend over backwards to make this work for you, feel free to open an issue or PR!
-Of course, try to keep the same coding style if possible and I'll try to get back to you as soon as possible.
+Pull requests are welcome; if you find that you are having to bend over backwards to make this work for you, feel free to open an issue or PR!
+Of course, try to keep the same coding style if possible and I'll try to get back to you as soon as I can.

 ## <a name="credits"/>Credits

-Original codebase created by Jean Regisser <jean.regisser@gmail.com> (https://github.com/jeanregisser) as [react-native-popover](https://github.com/jeanregisser/react-native-popover), which has been abandoned
+Original codebase created by Jean Regisser <jean.regisser@gmail.com> (https://github.com/jeanregisser) as [react-native-popover](https://github.com/jeanregisser/react-native-popover), which has been abandoned.

 ---